approov/quickstart-cloudflare_approov-worker/workers/approov-token/README.md

 For more background, see the overview in the [README](/README.md#how-it-works) at the root of this repo.

-The main functionality for the token check is in [jwt-verifier.js](/workers/approov-token/jwt-verifier.js).
-Take a look at the `handleRequest` function to see the simple code for check.
+The main functionality for the Approov token check is in [jwt-verifier.js](/workers/approov-token/jwt-verifier.js).
+Take a look at the `handleRequest` function to see the simple code for the check.

 ## Requirements